ranabameer/saudi-stock-forecasting-ensembles/README.md

 For U.S. companies we used the publicly available S&P 500 dataset: https://www.kaggle.com/datasets/paultimothymooney/stock-market-data?resource=download-directory

 The dataset includes features such as Date, Low, Open, Volume, High, Close, and Adjusted Close.
-For consistency, we selectedfour representative companies Apple (AAPL), Bank of America (BAC), Alphabet Inc. (GOOG), and Johnson & Johnson (JNJ) and aligned the time period with the Saudi dataset, spanning from December 31, 2001, to March 5, 2020.
+For consistency, we selected four representative companies Apple (AAPL), Bank of America (BAC), Alphabet Inc. (GOOG), and Johnson & Johnson (JNJ) and aligned the time period with the Saudi dataset, spanning from December 31, 2001, to March 5, 2020.

 ### 1. Feature Correlation Analysis